 - May be required to drive bus shuttles on a backup basis, which may result in working occasional overtime and filling in on a last minute notice.

-- Provides backup for the Operations Assistant/Parking Transportation Services in their absence.
+- Provides backup for the Operations Assistant/Parking Transportation Services.

 WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS: